 Note: Your Canvas Course Syllabus will already include the mandatory elements.
 You should not modify this section of the syllabus page in Canvas.
 This section includes:

 You are encouraged to write your own DEI statement, or you may use or adapt the recommended syllabus statement found in the DE&I Faculty Toolkit that appears in the Canvas syllabus template.

 UPDATE: During the process of approving the Spring 2021 Course Guidelines in December 2020, Faculty Senate determined that a Diversity, Equity, and Inclusion statement is mandatory for all course syllabi.
-(This change is reflected in the Course Guidelines for Spring 2021 as distributed to all faculty, but has not yet been changed on the Academic Affairs website.)
+(This change is reflected in the Course Standards for Spring 2021 and later as distributed to all faculty, but has not yet been changed on the Academic Affairs website.)